raulaguila/containers/mediamtx/README.md

 ### Consuming

-MediaMTX is configured to automatically convert incoming streams to hls for web access.
+MediaMTX is configured to automatically convert incoming streams to HLS protocol for web access.

 To view the stream, access it in your browser: